alaric728/linuxtest/README.md

 ## Requirements

-The underpinnings of the Commands functionality may be written in whatever language you choose, so long as it is operable on Debian or Ubuntu (beware libraries that do not come installed by default)
+The underpinnings of the Commands functionality may be written in whatever language you choose, so long as it is operable on apt repo (beware libraries that do not come installed by default)

 #### Command Line Interface
 * [ ] Using the command `factoid` should return to you a randomly chosen fact.